-K. Demonstrate a greater understanding of common issues in early childhood education, specifically as they relate to multicultural/anti-bias education (value orientations, learning styles, communication styles, toilet training, attachment and separation, care giving routines, child guidance, lay, and socialization.)
+- Demonstrate a greater understanding of common issues in early childhood education, specifically as they relate to multicultural/anti-bias education (value orientations, learning styles, communication styles, toilet training, attachment and separation, care giving routines, child guidance, lay, and socialization.)

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,

 • pretending to be someone else or having someone else pretend to be you,

 • making or accepting bribes, special favors, or threats, and

 • any other behavior that violates academic integrity.

 There are serious consequences to violations of the academic integrity policy.
 Oakton's policies and procedures provide students a fair hearing if a complaint is made against you.
 If you are found to have violated the policy, the minimum penalty is failure on the assignment and, a disciplinary record will be established and kept on file in the office of the Vice President for Student Affairs for a period of 3 years.

 Please review the Code of Academic Conduct and the Code of Student Conduct, both located online at